No items found.

 2. Go back to basics

 When in doubt, go back to the basics.
-Pick up a bunch of your favourite books and read their opening scene to learn by example.
+Pick up a bunch of your favorite books and read their opening scene to learn by example.
 Spend time with them.
-Dissect them, analyse them, look at why they felt so real and believable to you.
+Dissect them, analyze them, look at why they felt so real and believable to you.

-Ideally, focus on opening chapters in the genre you’ll write in and pick your absolute favourites.
+Ideally, focus on opening chapters in the genre you’ll write in and pick your absolute favorites.
 Why do they work so well?

 When something does work, it’s more of a feeling than anything we can put into a list or a blog post.
 So when my authors are stuck, I always tell them to go read something stunning (and I do the same if I’m stuck on a particularly tricky edit).